Kelly’s love for wearing turtlenecks belies her warm spirit and determination to make HR feel approachable and personable.

-My dad always said “Hate’s a strong word.”
-Even if I just commented “I hate olives,” he made me question the word “hate.”
-It’s a powerful word that excludes the possibility of understanding and finding common ground.
+My dad always said, “Hate’s a strong word.”
+It’s a powerful expression that excludes the possibility of understanding and finding common ground.

 Since I was a kid, I’ve loved to sing.
 I earned the nickname “hummingbird” from bopping around the pre-school playground humming to myself and daydreaming.
 I’ve always been a dreamer.
 Not to be corny, but my dream is to be a part of an organization that hums — where each member of a team feels appreciated and motivated by the impact they are creating.

 Count me in for paper plates and beverages.